 Unknown users can also actually be existing users if they're calling from a telephone number that they haven't added to their user profile.
 In this case, you can merge the new user account with their existing user account.
 For more information, see Merging a user's duplicate account.

-Accepting a phone call
+Ending a call

 To end a call